AntonSheinin/rutv-player-smart/replit.md

 The Android IPTV Player is a native Android application built with Media3 (ExoPlayer) for robust IPTV playlist playback.
 It offers extensive codec support via FFmpeg and is designed for seamless interaction with Flussonic Media Server using token authentication.
 The project aims to provide a high-performance, user-friendly video player capable of handling various IPTV stream formats and offering advanced features like channel caching, favorites management, and per-channel aspect ratio persistence.

 ## Recent Changes
-- **October 08, 2025**: Settings UI improvements:
+- **October 08, 2025**: NextLib FFmpeg integration for audio and video decoding:
+  - **Replaced Jellyfin**: Migrated to NextLib (`io.github.anilbeesetti:nextlib-media3ext:1.8.0-0.9.0`) for both audio AND video FFmpeg support
+  - **Separate toggles**: Added "Use FFmpeg Audio Decoder" and "Use FFmpeg Video Decoder" settings
+  - **Kotlin 2.0.21**: Upgraded for NextLib compatibility
-  - **Playlist indicators**: Added filename/URL display next to "Load Playlist" and "Load from URL" buttons showing current source in settings
+  - **Playlist indicators**: Added filename/URL display next to "Load Playlist" and "Load from URL" buttons
 - **October 08, 2025**: Critical frame drop fix for stuttering channels with 24kHz AAC audio:
   - **HLS timestamp fix**: Simplified HLS extractor flags to FLAG_ALLOW_NON_IDR_KEYFRAMES only (removed FLAG_DETECT_ACCESS_UNITS and FLAG_ENABLE_HDMV_DTS_AUDIO_STREAMS) to fix known ExoPlayer bug with AAC timestamp discontinuities causing 50-frame drops every 2-3 seconds
   - **Timestamp adjuster**: Increased timeout to 30s (from 10s) to handle HLS segment-based timestamp discontinuities with non-standard 24kHz AAC audio